*Click here for my series on the great Beatles albums, with introduction!*

 Here’s the 2009 remastered version as a playlist:

-Again I’ll cite the analyses of Wilfred Mellers and Alan W. Pollack (and as ever, do bear in mind these reflections on the merits of analysis).
+Again I’ll cite the analyses of Wilfred Mellers and Alan W. Pollack.
 Mellers wonders if the prevalence of “anti” songs on the disc may be an inverted positive—a move towards self-reliance.
 Below I’ll focus on the ballads:

 - Norwegian Wood, unusually using triple metre, was George’s first venture on sitar.
 Mellers: